Ring vaccination is a strategy to control disease. It was used to

 1977.
 When an infection was diagnosed, all people who were or may have been

-exposed were identified and vaccinated.
+exposed were found and vaccinated.
 Then a second "ring" of people who may

-have been exposed to the first ring were also identified and vaccinated.
+have been exposed to the first ring were also found and vaccinated.

 How this information was developed to help you make better health decisions.